hsutter/babb/README.md

 This library provides a simple way to inject random `bad_alloc` failures into your application, so that you and the C++ standards committee can learn more about how well real-world code actually deals with `bad_alloc` today.

+**We would appreciate you running this against your project and reporting the results via [this SurveyMonkey survey](https://www.surveymonkey.com/r/PJSZ2F9).** Thank you very much for your help in getting data to inform C++ standardization!

+## Motivation

+Many C++ projects are thought to be correct today for out-of-memory (OOM) conditions if a `bad_alloc` exception is thrown.
+However, because `bad_alloc` is unlike all other exceptions in two ways:

+1. It is pervasive: It can be encountered/emitted by the majority of functions, and so it generally cannot be tested using normal unit testing methods.
+Instead, OOM-testing requires techniques like fault injection (hence this library).

+2. (Hypothesis) It requires careful handling: It cannot be assumed to be recoverable by running ordinary code, including to perform stack unwinding and call-site error handling, because ordinary code frequently tries to allocate memory.
+Instead, OOM-hardened code must be written carefully to observe restrictions and special idioms.

+This project exists to help validate or invalidate this hypothesis, and we appreciate your help in gathering current data.

 ## How to use this library to test your application

 1. Insert a call to `babb::this_thread.inject_random_failure()` inside each of your custom allocation functions that are allowed to fail by throwing `bad_alloc`, including in any such replacement `operator new` and in any custom allocator's `::allocate` function you are using that can fail.